DHintz137/DHintz137/README.md

 <h1 align="center"> Daniel Hintz - Data Scientist and Statistician</h1>

 <p align="center">
   Hi there!
 I'm Daniel, a graduate student at the University of Wyoming pursuing an MS in Statistics.
 I'm passionate about using data and statistical methods to solve real-world problems.
-Here are some of my strengths:
+Below are just some of my strengths:
 </p>

 <h2 align="center">💻 Applied Skills</h2>